jax-ml/jax/docs/new_docs/101/pytrees.md

 (jax-101-custom-pytrees)=
 ## Custom pytree nodes

-By default, any type not in the pytree registry is treated as a leaf — even if it's a container-like class holding arrays inside:
+By default, any type not in the pytree registry is treated as a leaf, even if it's a container-like class holding arrays inside:

 ```{code-cell}